kprpg/ContainerMonitoring/README.md

 - **Optional:** Update variables in Container-monitoring-environment.variables.yml variables file to match your environment naming convention

-# Pipeline execution
+# How to run pipeline

-1. Run the pipeline and enter prefix based on your environment naming convention
+- Run the pipeline and enter prefix based on your environment naming convention

     ![steps to run pipeline](./deploymentStepGIFs/stepsToRunPipeline.gif =1000x)

-2. Parameter Selection
+- Parameter Selection

     * **AKS Cluster Version** - Use supported version for your region